What Is Apprenticeship?

 How Popular are Apprenticeship Programs?

 Employers and employees are recognizing the value of the apprenticeship concept.
 Apprenticeship programs in Wisconsin have experienced tremendous growth in recent years.
-There are nearly 1,000 more apprentices in Wisconsin this year compared to just a year ago.
-Wisconsin Department of Workforce Development (DWD) statistics indicate that there are currently 2,767 employers with apprenticeship programs and 8,500 apprentices in Wisconsin, compared with 2,646 employers with apprenticeship programs and 7,625 apprentices in 1995.
+There are nearly 8,000 more apprentices in Wisconsin this year compared to just a year ago.
+Wisconsin Department of Workforce Development (DWD) statistics indicate that there are currently 16,384 apprentices in Wisconsin, compared with 5,719 employers with apprenticeship programs in 2024.